hoat23/IndustrialInternetOfThings/README.md

 # Industria 4.0 - Internet_of_Things
-Documentation about a experience connecting a PLC to cloud (OT/IT).
+Documentation about me experience connecting a PLC to cloud (OT/IT).

+# SIEMENS S7-1200

-# SimaticIOT2000
+# Simatic IOT2000

 ## Some Details